hamdi-karim/python-ssg/README.md

 ## Markdown Block Splitter

 `markdown_to_blocks` (`src/markdown_to_blocks.py`) slices a raw Markdown document into logical blocks separated by blank lines (paragraphs, lists, code fences, etc.).
-It dedents the source once, preserves indentation inside each block, and drops empty blocks so downstream parsers can operate on clean chunks.
+It performs a simple `split("\n\n")`, trims leading/trailing whitespace on each block, and skips blank results so downstream parsers can operate on clean chunks.

 ```bash
 python3 - <<'PY'